Jason Ruedy expects mortgage rates for homeowners to drop after the new administration's inauguration on January 20th

 Jason Ruedy Says Homeowners Anticipate Lower Mortgage Rates with New Administration Taking Office on January 20th

-Ruedy also believes that lower mortgage rates would have a positive impact on the overall housing market”SAN DIEGO, CA, UNITED STATES, January 8, 2025 /EINPresswire.com/ -- Jason Ruedy, President, CEO of The Home Loan Arranger and top mortgage broker says as the new administration prepares to take office on January 20th, homeowners across the country are eagerly anticipating the potential for lower mortgage rates.
+The potential for lower mortgage rates in 2025 is a promising development for homeowners and the housing market as a whole”LOS ANGELES, CA, UNITED STATES, January 8, 2025 /EINPresswire.com/ -- Jason Ruedy, President, CEO of The Home Loan Arranger and top mortgage broker says with the new administration set to take office on January 20, 2025, homeowners across the country are eagerly anticipating the possibility of lower mortgage rates.
+This news comes as a welcome relief for many who have been struggling with the rising costs of living and inflation.
+A decrease in mortgage rates could potentially have a significant impact on the financial stability of current and future homeowners.

 — Jason Ruedy